gubellom/gubellom.github.io/R files/Descriptive_stats.md

  NA's   :468     NA's   :97      NA's   :1002
 ```
 --->
-A better way to show the table is in long format, where you can choose which summary statistics to include.
+A better way to display the table is in long format, which allows you to select which summary statistics to include.
 In this example, I show the total number of valid (non-missing) observations, the mean, standard deviation, minimum, and maximum values.
 I also round all values to two decimal places if they have decimals.

 ```r
 # Extract variable labels